BLOG CATEGORIES

 The road is unpredictable, filled with hazards that can threaten the integrity of a vehicle’s undercarriage.
 From deep potholes to unexpected debris, even the most capable performance vehicles are vulnerable to damage where it matters most.
 Stock skid plates, if they exist at all, often fall short in providing the level of protection needed to safeguard critical components.
 That’s where our aftermarket skid plates come in, offering superior protection, durability, and functionality over their OEM counterparts.

 Many manufacturers prioritize cost and ease of mass production when designing their vehicles, often leading to compromises in materials and design choices.
 A common example is the use of plastic splash shields instead of true skid plates.
 While these factory components may provide minimal protection against dirt and water, they are insufficient for guarding against more serious impacts.
-A direct hit from a rock, an unexpected speed bump, or a rough landing on a track
+A direct hit from a rock, an unexpected speed bump, or a rough landing on a track day can crack

 Continue Reading »